anm/anm.github.com/blog/_posts/2013-01-04-Mexico-is-Poison.md

 tags: [mexico, cyclewho]
 ---

+WARNING: This post is mostly me complaining while in a bad mood.
+Maybe I should not have published it.
+Maybe you should skip it if you like to see a positive reality.

 I have felt sick since I got here three weeks ago.
 The poor hygiene at the Rainbow Gathering is partly to blame, but that is not all I mean.